teledildonics/buttshock-et312-firmware/README.md

 ## License

-All original code and documentation for the Erosoutsider Firmware is covered under the following BSD license:
+All original code and documentation for the Buttshock Firmware is covered under the following BSD license:

     Copyright (c) 2016, The Buttshock Project